 Officers arrived on scene and immediately detained the female, who resisted arrest.
 The male fled in the stolen vehicle, but abandoned it just north of the apartment complex.
 A Renton Police K-9 unit responded to the scene and located the male suspect about 200 yards from the vehicle in dense brush.
 The male suspect also resisted arrest but was taken into custody.
 During the investigation, the female suspect removed one of her handcuffs and attempted to escape the patrol car she was in, however she was taken back into custody before escaping.
 Both suspects were transported to the hospital for treatment of non-life-threatening injuries and later booked into jail for several felony charges.
 Detectives from the Bellevue Police violent crimes unit are investigating.
 During an interview, the female suspect told detectives that she and the male suspect were involved in a dating relationship, and stated: “we smoke a lot of meth.”

-Below are selected crime reports for the week of April 30, 2018.
+Below are selected crime reports for last week, ending on Sunday at midnight.
 This is not a comprehensive list of incidents in Bellevue.
 For more information, please visit our interactive crime map.
-Continue reading “Selected Bellevue Crime Reports For April 30 – May 6”
+Continue reading “Selected Bellevue Crime Reports For August 27 – September 2”

-Below are selected crime reports for the week of April 23, 2018.
+Below are selected crime reports for last week, ending on Sunday at midnight.
 This is not a comprehensive list of incidents in Bellevue.
 For more information, please visit our interactive crime map.
-Continue reading “Selected Bellevue Crime Reports For April 23-29”
+Continue reading “Selected Bellevue Crime Reports For August 20-26”